 SVP Commercial & Market Strategy

-Chelsea Ranger is AMRA’s SVP Business Development, focusing on AMRA’s corporate communication, commercial alliances, sales, and business strategy.
+Chelsea Ranger is AMRA’s SVP Commercial & Market Strategy, focusing on AMRA’s corporate communication, commercial alliances, sales, and business strategy.

 After relocating to Oslo in 2009, she worked as the Life Science Manager at HORN International, where she developed and expanded the Life Science division of the firm into Europe, and quickly established a compelling, worldwide network of key industry bodies.